vallafederico/codrops-astro/README.md

 Another thing to notice is that I've set up through the layout a props, thew page title, so we can pass it to every page and it'll be dynamicly applied to the layout.

 #### Working on the Pages class

+We already have a script set up for our app.js entry point.
+This imports two singletons (meaning already initialised classes, I think those are called that), `scroll` and `pages`, which will respectively be our implementation of Lenis (because why not while we're at it) and the actual Taxi.js implementation.